File Type Errors

 - Name column is too long

-- Name must be fewer than 44 characters
+- Recipient or return name must be fewer than 44 characters

 - Unknown order_store ‘X’ e.g. ‘amazona’